GazzaJ/CI-MS3-W3Recipes/README.md

  This is a self contained page where users can track the sites progress to filling in the map, and see which users have uploaded the most recipes.

  - **Data Input**
-The primary User inputs are achieved
-Users are able to add and change their data (Recipes or User Profile) using a series of forms
+The primary User inputs are achieved using a series of forms through which, users are able to add and change their data (Recipes or User Profile).
 > A key consideration in the early planning stages was the method for inputting the recipe ingredients and preparation steps.
 I had initially thought about getting the user to input the number of ingredients and then looping through this number to enter each ingredient, one at a time.
 However, this would be problematic, if the user inputs an incorrect number.
 In this case they might have to restart the process, which would be undesirable. **Thus, the goal; has been to make it as easy as possible for the user to input this data.**